truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Virtual Interface" field has been removed from :menuselection:`Network --> VLANs --> Add VLAN` as this value is automatically generated.

 * :menuselection:`Network --> Static Routes --> Add Static Route` now supports both IPv4 and IPv6 routes.

+* The "File System type" field has been removed from :menuselection:`Storage --> Import Volume` as the supported file system types are automatically detected.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: